manufrn/SHDR/README.md

 result = fit_time_series(time, density, depth, max_depth=400)
 ```

-Please refer to the user manual and the [example jupyter notebook](examples.ipynb) to
+The user manual contains extensive information on how to use the module.
-.
+For a real use case, please see the [example jupyter notebook](examples.ipynb).

 ## Requisites
 * ``python``